BrianVB/yii2-icontact/README.md

 iContact in sync with local data such as active users, user subscriptions, updates to email addresses in user accounts, and more.

+This also requires as a prerequisite that the admin role created in brianvb/yii2-user to be added to the auth tables and the instructions for that can be found there.
+One may also manually add the admin role and not require the full set of migrations from brianvb/yii2-user if they would prefer.

 Creates a `contact` table intended to hold a the id of the user in the current system and relate it to the id of the contact in iContact's system